 - Luminance adjustments for individual colors (Red, Orange, Yellow, Green, Blue, Aqua, Magenta, and Purple).

-Quick Tip: Outsource your wedding photo edits to a specialist to ensure every image is consistent and matches your brand.
-Plus, save an exponential amount of time that can be used toward more profit-generating activities for your business.
+Outsource your wedding photo edits to a specialist to ensure every image is consistent and matches your brand.
+Plus, you can save an exponential amount of time that can be used toward more profit-generating activities for your business.

 How this benefits your bride